Episode S1E18. The Ivan Matulik Interview

 The following season he moved back to Edinburgh for a season with the Racers before beginning a love affair with the city of Cardiff and the Devils.

-Ivan spent the next 6 seasons in Cardiff and was a part of the team that won the inaugural SuperLeague Championship.
+Ivan spent the next 6 seasons with the Cardiff Devils and was a part of the team that won the inaugural SuperLeague Championship.
 ‘It’s still one of my proudest moments,’ he says.

 Ivan would probably have stayed with the Devils for the rest of his hockey career had the Devils not suffered severe financial problems that put them into liquidation in 2002 and sent Ivan north to join the Manchester Storm, signing on as captain for head coach Daryl Lipsey’s team.